Wellcome Trust Biomedical Vacation scholarships

 All applications will be assessed based on academic merit and potential to do research in biomedical sciences, as evidenced on academic record and answers provided in application form (e.g. motivation, contribution to host lab, skills to be gained).

-Deadline for receipt of applications is 12 noon, 13th May 2022.
+Deadline for receipt of applications is 12 noon, 15th May 2023.
 Applications received after this will not be considered.
-We will be in touch on the outcome of your application by email.
+Applicants will be notified of the outcome of their application by email.
 Please ensure that your email is entered correctly.

 Any queries regarding the application process, please email WTVacation@sheffield.ac.uk.

 |03.04.23 - 02.05.23 (12 noon)||Projects are advertised to undergraduate students and applications are invited|